Curriculum Overview

 Sequencing can look different for different subjects.
 Mathematics and history are both relevant and critical subjects, but they vary significantly in the way their knowledge is structured and sequenced due to their inherent nature.
 Mathematics is grounded in the principle of "building block" learning where an understanding of the basic concepts paves the way for comprehension of more complex ones.
 For instance, it would be challenging to grasp concepts like calculus or algebra without a fundamental knowledge of arithmetic such as addition, subtraction, multiplication, and division.
 Therefore, learning mathematics respects a linear hierarchical sequence where later knowledge heavily depends on prior understanding.

 Contrastingly, history does not follow a straightforward hierarchical structure like mathematics.
 Learning history does not necessarily require a foundational understanding of one era before progressing to another.
 For instance, one could study World War II without having to comprehend the nuances of the Renaissance.
-While the understanding of previous events may provide context and depth to later events, it is not a prerequisite in the same way basic math concepts are to advanced math.
+While the understanding of previous events may provide context and depth to later events, it is not a prerequisite in the same way basic maths concepts are to advanced maths.
 The sequencing of historical knowledge isn't linear.
 In subjects like History, sequencing is done so through concepts such as the concepts of trade, entertainment and society.
-Through these historical contexts, the Key Stage 3 history curriculum develops the concept of trade in an incremental and comprehensive way starting with ancient civilizations and progressing to the modern era.
+Through these historical contexts, the Key Stage 3 history curriculum develops the concept of trade in an incremental and comprehensive way starting with ancient civilisations and progressing to the modern era.
 In each era, students learn about different aspects of trade, such as barter systems, the growth of towns and cities, global exploration, industrialisation, and the impact of trade policies and agreements in the 20th century.